mohammedamarnah/mohammedamarnah.github.io/_posts/2021-08-30-graalvm-clojure.md

 ./carmine_graalvm-0.1.0-SNAPSHOT-standalone  0.01s user 0.01s system 106% cpu 0.014 total
 ```

+Amazing!
 From 5.81 seconds to less than a millisecond!
 You can also check the memory usage and compare it in the two processes.

-GraalVM can also be used in many other languages like Ruby, NodeJS, and many more!